CaptainCredible/ubitWebUSB/README.md

 adapted from Bill Sievers amazing project: https://github.com/bsiever/microbit-webusb

-Add the ubitwebusb.js to your p5.js project root directory don't forget to include the line <script src="ubitwebusb.js"></script> in your index.html so the browser actually reads the file ubitwebusb.js

-add this line in setup:
+Add the ubitwebusb.js and the dap.imd.js to your p5.js project root directory don't forget to include the line <script src="ubitwebusb.js"></script> in your index.html so the browser actually reads the file ubitwebusb.js add this line in setup: setupuBitSerial()
-setupuBitSerial()